Cornelis Drebbel: Submarine

 He also built the first navigable submarine in 1620 while working for the English Royal Navy.
 He manufactured a steerable submarine with a leather-covered wooden frame.
 Between 1620 and 1624 Drebbel successfully built and tested two more submarines, each one bigger than the last.
 The final (third) model had 6 oars and could carry 16 passengers.
 This model was demonstrated to King James I in person and several thousand Londoners.
 The submarine stayed submerged for three hours and could travel from Westminster to Greenwich and back, cruising at a depth between 12 and 15 feet (4 to 5 metres).
 Drebbel even took King James in this submarine on a test dive beneath the Thames, making King James I the first monarch to travel underwater.
-This submarine was tested many times in the Thames, but it couldn't attract enough enthusiasm from the Admiralty and was never used in combat.
+This submarine was tested many times in the Thames, but it failed to attract enough enthusiasm from the Admiralty and was never used in combat.

-More recently it has been suggested that the contemporary accounts of the craft contained significant elements of exaggeration and it was at most a semi-submersible which was able to travel down the Thames by the force of the current.